archiejs/archiejs-docs/modules.md

 #### Injecting a class, instead of a singleton object

-By default, when a module is loaded in archiejs using es5 or es6 format; archiejs assumes it to be a class and creates a singleton with it.
-This can be a problem sometimes (for example, when we want to inject mongoose schemas).
+By default, when an archiejs module uses *es5 or es6 format*; archiejs creates a singleton instance from the module using new operator.
+This can be a problem when we dont want to use new operator on the module exported value (for example, when we want to inject mongoose schemas, we inject schema classes, so that they can be used to create mongodb documents, etc).

 We dont want to instantiate before injecting a class with es5/es6 format of `provides` tag, we can add an `__instantiateBeforeInjection: false` setting to the `plugin` in `package.json`.